willkessler/jupytergraffiti/README.md

 ### Installation Option #1: Use the Python Library (Simplest Option)

+Note: Before using this method, you may need to Trust your notebook.
+This is because Jupyter Graffiti is built in javascript, and by default, if the notebook you're adding Graffitis to was not created by you, Jupyter Notebook will not run javascript code for security reasons.
+To make a notebook Trusted click `File...Trust Notebook`_before_ running the import command below.

 1. `git clone` this repo in the same directory where you keep the Notebook(s) you want to add _Graffiti_ to.
 1. Add and run this command in a cell in the Notebook you want to start adding _Graffiti_ to: